ooorxy/vsc-config/README.md

-# vsc-config
+### Remind
-IDE settings if I want to use VSC
+Install Inter and JetBrains Mono fonts to use those settings